swiss-ai-center/a-guide-to-mlops/docs/clean-up.md

 # Move back to the root directory
 cd ..

-# Delete the mlops-guide-jupyter-notebook
+# Delete the mlops-guide-notebook
-rm -rf mlops-guide-jupyter-notebook
+rm -rf mlops-guide-notebook

 # Delete the mlops-guide directory
 rm -rf mlops-guide